Tobacco-Related Health Disparities

 Smokefree.gov resources that clinicians can refer their patients to for help quitting tobacco:

-Rx for Change: Clinician-Assisted Tobacco Cessation is a comprehensive tobacco cessation training program from the University of California San Francisco (UCSF) that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
+Rx for Change: Clinician-Assisted Tobacco Cessation (UCSF) from the University of California, San Francisco is a comprehensive online tobacco cessation training program from the University of California San Francisco (UCSF) that equips health professional students and practicing clinicians, of all disciplines, with evidence-based knowledge and skills for assisting patients with quitting.
 Includes virtual patient exercises.

-The Center of Diseases Control and Prevention (CDC) page Tobacco-Related Disparities contains useful information on how tobacco use affects different segments of society, including race, ethnicity, age, gender, sexual orientation, socioeconomic status, place of residence, military status and mental health condition.
+Tobacco-Related Disparities (CDC): This page from the U.S. Centers for Disease Control and Prevention (CDC) contains useful information on how tobacco use affects different segments of society, including race, ethnicity, age, gender, sexual orientation, socioeconomic status, place of residence, military status and mental health condition.

 University of Wisconsin Center for Tobacco Research and Intervention offers a range of education materials for smokers, researchers, providers, and more.